 • Parental Involvement

-Addiction rehabilitation and recovery represent a courageous and transformative journey for individuals struggling with substance abuse.
-It is a process that involves not only overcoming physical dependence but also addressing the psychological, social, and behavioural aspects of addiction.
-In essence, addiction rehabilitation and recovery are about rediscovering one’s identity, rebuilding relationships, and finding purpose and fulfilment in life.
-With the right support, determination, and perseverance, individuals can overcome addiction and embrace a healthier, happier, and more fulfilling life in recovery.
+Addiction rehabilitation and recovery are courageous and transformative journeys for those battling substance abuse.
+This process involves not only overcoming physical dependence but also addressing the psychological, social, and behavioral aspects of addiction.
+At its core, rehabilitation and recovery are about rediscovering one’s identity, rebuilding relationships, and finding purpose and fulfillment in life.
+With the right support, determination, and perseverance, individuals can conquer addiction and embrace a healthier, happier, and more fulfilling life in recovery.

 • Acknowledgment and Acceptance